Skip to content

 • One of the best-preserved model industrial villages anywhere.

-• Unified architecture and town planning, not a scattered relic.
+• Unified architecture and town planning, not a scattered set of relics.

-• Social infrastructure (education, health, recreation) baked in.
+• Social infrastructure (education, health, recreation) built in from the start.

 Integrity & Authenticity